 Hypokalaemia has also been found in the vast majority of critically ill COVID-19 patients due to potassium loss through the kidney3.
 The consequences of these findings are not yet known but the close monitoring of potassium and phosphate levels in COVID-19 patients, and appropriate correction, is suggested to be of some importance.

-Additionally, N-Acetylcysteine is being used globally to help in the treatment of COVID-19 patients, with studies ongoing to evaluate the precise benefit it can provide4.
+Additionally, N-Acetylcysteine is being investigated globally in the treatment of COVID-19 patients, with studies ongoing to evaluate its effect4.

 We take our responsibility to reliably provide these important medicines to the NHS frontline extremely seriously.
 We are working closely with the Department of Health to ensure that UK patients are prioritised, and we are vigilant to any Supply Chain disruption which may impact this approach.